christiangenco/christiangenco.github.io/_posts/2012-12-01-you-should-learn-to-program.md

 Since then I've given talks at the opening of the Perot Museum, Highland Park High School, and Ursuline Academy's STEM day.

-I'm in the process of writing a book on the topic (if you'd like an early copy, <a href="http://signup.youshouldlearntoprogram.com/">let me know</a>!), but in the meanwhile, here are some reasources I recommend for beginner programmers:
+I'm in the process of writing a book on the topic (if you'd like an early copy, <a href="http://signup.youshouldlearntoprogram.com/">let me know</a>!), but in the meanwhile, here are some resources I recommend for beginner programmers:

 ### Khan Academy